How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Stay Consistent with Your Brand Choices

-If you have a particular designer that you like, then stick to them.
-Merging various labels together in one closet can lead to consumerist attitudes.
-Besides, it results in an inconsistent look that may throw off your outfits altogether.
+If you have a particular designer that you like, then stick with them.
+Mixing too many brands can create a disjointed wardrobe and encourage impulse buying.
+Besides, it may create an inconsistent look and throw off your outfits altogether.

-Apart from this, rather than investing in mass-produced styles, try to embrace local fashion ecosystems and small-scale artisans.
+PRO Tip: Rather than investing in mass-produced styles, embrace local fashion ecosystems and small-scale artisans.
 This way, you will vote with your dollar for a greener future.

 Cultivate The Right Habits